Mullgate

 The CLI, config inspection, and diagnostic surfaces are supported, but the current shipped multi-route Docker runtime is Linux-first.
 Docker Desktop host networking does not match Linux networking behavior closely enough to treat it as equivalent.

-Why is there a multi-exit architecture spec?
+Why is there still a multi-exit architecture page?

 Which pages should I read first?